HugoLelievre/Defi-IA-2022-2023/README.md

 3. `docker run -it "name_of_image":latest`
 It will run your image on a Docker container. `-it` will allow you to enter in Interactive mode and to launch the grad.io app.

-4. `python main.py`
-It will run the Python code and give you the link to the gradio.app.

 # About all the files

 - Dockerfile contains all the informations to build the Docker image